0xxlegolas/zkhack_2023/README.md

 ## Credit Scoring Using ZKP 🌟

-A Simple Credit Scoring System built on RISC Zero platform
+**ZKreditGuard** - A Simple Credit Scoring System built on RISC Zero platform

 ### Overview
 This implementation mainly focusses on utilizing the RISC Zero platform and integrating Bonsai with Ethereum smart contracts, this project moves complex mathematical computations off-chain, ensuring both efficiency and user data privacy.